 This group is composed of employees classified as Assistant Coach, Associate Coach, and Head Coach.
-There were 36 employees in this group, including 9 females and no minorities.
+There were 38 employees in this group, including 11 females and 2 minority.

 Positions are normally advertised nationally and regionally if not filled internally.
-There were 8 hires into this job group, including 2 females.
-There were no employees promoted within this job group.
-The analysis shows that females are underrepresented as compared to availability by 1, and minorities are underrepresented as compared to availability by 6.
+There were 12 hires into this job group, including 2 females and 2 minorities.
+The analysis shows that minorities are underrepresented as compared to availability by 4.